MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-1801.md

 3. VMM 1801 supports WS 2016 and 1709 as Management OS.
 On the passive VMM node, upgrade the management OS to Windows server 2016/1709.

    If the cluster has VMM 2012 R2 on Windows Server (WS) 2012 R2 and you want to upgrade to VMM 1801 on WS 1709, then use the following steps for each of such nodes in the cluster:
    - Upgrade to VMM 1801 on WS 2016 as the management OS for all the cluster nodes with WS 2012 R2.
-This is because, 2012 R2 and WS 1709 mixed cluster is not supported.
+This is because, 2012 R2 and WS 1709 mixed cluster isn't supported.
    - Upgrade the management OS to WS 1709.

 4. Upgrade to the Windows 10/1709 version of the ADK.